Future power of attorney

 ← Back to dictionary

-What is a future power of attorney in a homeowner association?
+What happens if a member without a future power of attorney becomes incapacitated?

 Can a future power of attorney be revoked?